django-stars/frontend-docs/docs/resources/navigationToProps.md

 sidebar_label: navigationToProps
 ---

-Simple HOC that will just get all navigation state and pass is to props.
+Simple HOC that will just get all navigation state and pass it to props.
 Additionally it will parse query string and pass it to props.

 ## ~~API~~